-The February storms have brought the issue of drainage into sharp focus.
+The recent storms have brought the issue of road drainage into sharp focus.
 Drain and ditch clearance has always been important in Brentor, but the effect of climate change, bringing heavier and more frequent rain and storms, is now making this even more vital.

-At a recent Town and Parish Conference a great deal of interest was shown in who is responsible for maintaining and clearing drainage systems on and around Devon’s highways.
-Significant public funds have been invested by Devon County Council in a programme of ditch clearance to drain the water from the highway.
+Significant public funding is invested by Devon County Council in their programme of ditch clearance to drain the water from the highway.
 However, in the majority of cases, the responsibility for ditch maintenance rests with the adjacent landowner, even if the ditches take water from the highway.
-Therefore local authority funding is being used to undertake works which are, in part, the responsibility of the landowners!
+Therefore local authority funding is being used to undertake works which are, in part, the responsibility of landowners!
 This is reducing the funds available to undertake works which really are the authority’s responsibility.

 • A factsheet titled Roads and farmers produced by Devon County Council.

 • Information regarding overgrown vegetation is available on the Devon County Council website here by clicking here.